 The Iowa Extension Council Association (IECA) has retained the law firm of Whitfield & Eddy, P.L.C for consultation and education in the areas of Labor and Employment Practice for IECA member counties.
 Whitfield & Eddy is based out of Des Moines and serves private, non-profit, and public-sector clients throughout the state of Iowa.
-Jaki Samuelson employment law attorney will be the lead attorney working with IECA.
+Kay Osvig employment law attorney will be the lead attorney working with IECA.

-retention fee paid by IECA provides the Association and its members with the following services:
+Whitfield & Eddy provides IECA and its members with the following services:

 - Ongoing communication on current and developing issues in all areas of law

 - Email Alerts: when new issues arise that may affect county councils

 - Legal Updates: short legal updates will be provided that will be posted on IECA web site and included in IECA newsletters.

 - Webinar Q&A sessions for employment-related questions providing “do’s and don’ts” in the supervision of employees.

 - Consultation for a limited number of hours concerning issues councils may be addressing in the area of labor and employment practices, lease agreements, contracts and other legal matters.

 If council members have a wish to consult with Whitfield & Eddy about a legal matter involving their council, they should follow the process below: